zacharysgoldberg/real-estate-etl-pipeline/README.md

 **--Description--**

-First backend project using Flask that stores and maps national emergencies/incidents, similar to Citizen.
+Stores and maps national emergencies/incidents, similar to Citizen.
 Users are able to submit tips related to emergencies/incidents as well as upload related video, image, and sound content.

 **--Design--**
-Initial design decisions turned out to be too ambitous due to certain data points not being realistically attainable, such as, creating a table/column for users that maitnained a history of recent incidents/tips updates.
+Initial design turned out to be too ambitous due to certain data points not being realistically attainable, such as, creating a table/column for users that maitnained a history of recent incidents/tips updates.

 I chose to use the ORM approach for its simplicity and portability but may switch over to raw SQL in near future as data queries become more complex.